mdagois/gca/README.md

 ### RGBDS

+To build the sample, you need the [RGBDS](https://rgbds.gbdev.io/) toolchain.
+RGBDS executables (rgbasm, rgblink and rgbfix) are expected to be in your path for the provided build scripts to work as expected.

-The samples have been tested with [RGBDS](https://rgbds.gbdev.io/) v0.5.1.
+The samples have been tested with RGBDS v0.5.1.
 The samples will be updated if there are any compilation issues introduced with newer versions of the RGBDS toolchain, Older versions of the toolchain are not supported.

-RGBDS executables (rgbasm, rgblink and rgbfix) are expected to be in your path.

 ### Scripts